 Don’t miss an episode of the Customer Success Intelligence Podcast

 Our annual survey captures the current state of CS Intelligence and automation.

 Resources for new and seasoned Customer Success teams.

 Features and SDKs you can integrate into your apps.

 Calculate the potential ROI you could achieve with SmartKarrot CS.

 Let us look at some ways through which you can generate leads and acquire the first 100 customers for your B2B SaaS business in 2023.

 90%.
 That’s the rate of failure for the startups during their initial years.
 The challenge of acquiring its first 100 customers is something that every startup has to face.
 They don’t know if the product they are offering has any value until they start generating revenues.

-It’s a complete blank canvas on which you have to start from the scratch.
+It’s a completely blank canvas on which you have to start from scratch.
 You are on your own to create and implement strategies that may or may not work in your niche.
-But then you wonder, if there is any list of foolproof strategies that you can implement in your company?
+But then you wonder if there is any list of foolproof strategies that you can implement in your company?
 Well, the answer is yes and no.

 Yes, because there are myriads of solutions you would get to fetch new customers.
 There’s no dearth of that knowledge.
 No, because not all of them would be suitable in your context.
 Hence, you have to be your own judge to decide what works and doesn’t work for you.